mrquorr/a/ORGANIZER_QUICK_GUIDE.md

 ### For Participants (Share This):

+## NOTE!
+You have 10 minutes to complete the exercise

 **Participants test on their laptop**
 1. Go to the repository: https://github.com/mrquorr/a
 2. Click the green **"Code"** button